Proof of vaccination information for businesses

 A QR code is the square shaped image and is a type of bar code that can be read by a digital device.
 B.C. is using the SMART Health Card QR code format, a requirement of the federal government.
 This means the QR code only stores the absolute minimum level of information and is not connected to other health records.

-How to scan a vaccine card
+How to scan proof of vaccination

 Allow access to camera